27 November 2023

 Step 4: The Specifics

 Now that you have laid down a solid foundation, the next step is to get into the crude details of the project.
 The trick here is to package everything into 3 memorable talking points – no more, no less.
 These three talking points should address how the company will deal with current and future challenges and maximize the next great opportunity.

 If you have proof of success, such as early customer beta data, customer testing that you have conducted, peer reviews, or anything else that would showcase your project as primed for success, then this is the step where you put it on display.
 The idea here is to show data-driven evidence to prove that success is just a matter of time.

 Step 6: The Ask

-And lastly, a quote from Albert Einstein which we think is fitting when it comes to pitching big ideas, “If you can’t explain it simply, you don’t understand it well enough.”
+And lastly, a quote from Albert Einstein that we think is fitting when it comes to pitching big ideas: “If you can’t explain it simply, you don’t understand it well enough.”

 As a presentation design company in Dubai, we love sharing our knowledge of what works and what doesn’t.
 If you have enjoyed this post then you might also like to read: